greatday4april/v4/content/featured/pointer-ai/index.md

 showInProjects: true
 ---

-A ML-based web app that generates optimal learning plan based on evaluation of user abilities and goals
+A ML-based web app that generates optimal learning plan based on evaluation of user abilities and goals.